 Ricky Hopkins began playing saxophone at the age of 11, while attending Palms Middle School in Los Angeles.
 What began as a hobby quickly became a serious career.
 Ricky attended the world renewed Alexander Hamilton High School Academy of music in 1999.
 Under the direction of faculty Dan Taguchi, Greg Robinson, and Vance Miller, Hopkins quickly learned all about various styles of music, including, jazz and classical music.
 In 2003, Hopkins graduated from Hamilton High school and was admitted (on scholarship) to the University of California, Irvine, where he studied jazz under the direction of world renowned pianist, Kei Akagi (Miles Davis's last keyboardist).
 At the age of 20, Hopkins was hurt in a hate crime that left him with serious injuries to his mouth, forcing him into a month and a half long hiatus.
 Told he wouldn't be able to play saxophone again, he began writing music in the hope that he would be able to return.
 After a month, Hopkins decided to give it one last shot and picked up his horn just days before a school concert.
 Hopkins' professional career began in 2007, performing at the world renewed Helms Jazz Bakery and The Mint in Los Angeles, California under his own group, The Ricky Hopkins Urban Band.

 Hopkins, 37, has performed with a line up of world class musicians including: Barbara Morrison, Ernie Andrews, Justo Almario, Charles Owens, Billy Ray Cyrus, Rickey Woodard, Joey Sellers, and Jose Riso's Jazz on the Latin Side All Stars.
-He maintains a variety of musical experiences having recently been a member of the jam bands Sol Soiree (2019-23) & Groovesession (2018-19), and was previously a member of the progressive rock band Sixstep.
-He currently freelances and is a member of the supergroup "Sol Soiree".
-Hopkins also has recorded several solo records and was recently signed to the record label Return Records.
+He maintains a variety of musical experiences having recently been a member of the jam bands Sol Soiree (2019-23) & Groovesession (2018-19), and was previously a member of the progressive rock band Sixstep (2009-12).
+Hopkins also has recorded several solo records.
 He was also featured on the website Nerdist twice for the video "Stranger in My Town" and "Forceloose".
 The popular gif of a Demogordon playing saxophone was popularized after his saxophone solo.
 Ricky's influences include: John Coltrane, Wayne Shorter, Joshua Redman, Charlie Parker, Roy Hargrove, Freddie Hubbard, Stanley Turrentine, and Michael Brecker.